sergiouribe/sergiouribe/README.md

 - 👋 Hi, I’m @sergiouribe, I'm Associate Prof and Researcher in the Riga Stradins University, Riga Latvia & Universidad Austral de Chile, Valdivia, Chile
-- 👀 I’m interested in dental research, epidemiology and biostatistics
+- 👀 I’m interested in dental research, epidemiology and biostatistics.
+I use R +  Rstudio + tidyverse almost all of the time.
 - 📫 How to reach me:
 - email: sergio.uribe@gmail.com or sergio.uribe@rsu.lv
 - twitter @sergiouribe